RoundTableTTRPG/RoundTable/Advanced.md

 A short rest takes one hour and requires the creature resting to be able to move its body if it is able and to eat.
 Any effects that require a short rest come into effect once the hour is over, and most creatures can remove one minor condition over the course of their short rest.
 They also bring their current energy level up to half of their maximum if it had fallen below that.
 A long rest requires 8 hours and for the creature to both eat and sleep, as well as sufficient water for cleaning and drinking.
 At the end of the long rest, energy and social credit are restored up to the maximum and a single minor condition can be removed or a critical condition can be reduced to its minor form.

-## Death, Fate and Levelling Up
+## Death, Fate and Levelling Up {#death,-fate-and-levelling-up}

 In order to level up, your character must challenge their fate successfully.
 Challenging your fate is how your ordinary character can rise above, so it represents both an opportunity and an obstacle.
 For example, if you are fated to die in a snowstorm, you are also fated to level up by surviving a snowstorm.
 Once all the characters in your party are designed, you will work together to design your fates.
 Not every character or player needs to be challenging their fate at all times.
 In fact, it should be a relatively uncommon occurrence.

 ### The Fate Challenge

-At some point in your adventure, you and your GM should detail the particulars of your next fate challenge, for example clarifying with them that you would like a particular event such as defeating a particular opponent to be your characters fate challenge.
+At some point in your adventure, you and your GM should detail the particulars of your next fate challenge, for example clarifying with them that you would like a particular event such as defeating a particular opponent to be your character's fate challenge.
 The GM will design a series of challenges that will statistically lead to your party failing the fate challenge by consuming your party’s energy and presenting difficulty ratings with a less than 50% chance of success.
 Without clever strategizing and planning, your character is likely to fail the fate challenge, so it’s up to you to figure out how to succeed.

 ### Levelling up

 If you do manage to succeed at levelling up, you earn two levelling points.
 You can always use them to add 1 to your max Energy or Social Credit, or to learn a new ability in one of your two arenas of play.
 There are many other uses for levelling points, but your character must generally come across a specific opportunity to spend them (such as uncovering a unique Major Arcana), and then level up to take advantage of that opportunity.

+### Death

+If you manage to fail your fate challenge, your character dies.
+Character death is the removal of the character's agency and ability to continue the adventure.
+While it is often simple and rewarding to represent it through their explicit physical mortality coming to an end, there are lots of other ways your character can lose agency and be unable to continue.

+* Sustaining such grievous harm such as amputations that they are unwilling to take on those risks ever again even if they are healed.
+* Enduring a complete mind wipe or permanent enthrallment to another creature.
+* A debilitating breakdown of their nervous system or transmogrification of their body.
+* Teleportation to an unknown realm with no hope of escape.
+* Mind-altering exposure to cosmic horrors or truths that they cannot adapt to.
+* Falling prey to a radical ideology.
+* Earnestly dedicating their life to some other love or ideal.
+* Being overwhelmed by shame, fear or hate.
+* Being locked up forever, or until the person that emerges is no longer the same as the one who was imprisoned.
+* Being lost in the world with no hope of rescue or escape.
+* Undertaking acts of pure survivalism that forever bar them from reintegration with society.

+## Targeting and Identity

+### Targeting

+No matter which arena of play you are engaging with, you will need to designate targets to take actions against.
+In order to designate a target you need to be able to both *sense* it and also *distinguish* it.
+In most cases this can be done simply and automatically without much thought. **Humans’ primary sense** is sight, and we are very good at both seeing and distinguishing things, especially people.
+You can automatically sense (see) any human in your line of sight in the same locale as you.
+Something must be changed in order for that human to not be sensed, for example hiding behind something or causing you to be blinded or unwilling to look at them.
+You can also automatically distinguish between any number of humans in a locale and communicate that distinction such as “the guy in the red hat to the left of the pillar”.
+The person in question must take actions that would cause you to become unable to distinguish them on purpose such as wearing a disguise or blurring your field of view.
+Aside from other humans, there are creatures and objects that are specifically designed to not be seen, such as a pane of glass or camouflaged bird.
+Both of these require a human to make a check to sense them in order to target them.
+Once you succeed at a check to sense a creature, you can sense and distinguish it permanently until it takes an action to obfuscate itself once more or you lose the sense in question.
+This back-and forth of revealing and hiding can be treated as a position challenge if it has long-term implications.
+Distinguishing a non-human creature or object can be simple if the creature or object is unique in the context, for example if there is only one dragon in the village.
+If the object or creature is not unique or the one attempting to distinguish them has no way to identify or communicate their unique characteristics, they can also be distinguished in other ways, such as “the *next* creature to come through the door” or “the *closest* light source.”
+By disguise, duplication or other means, a creature may attempt to prevent distinction of a target, such as the case with the cup and ball game.
+Rather than have the player choose arbitrarily such as “the middle cup”, they can make a check to distinguish the target in the same way they might make a check to sense it in the first place.
+Similarly, once distinguished, the target bears the burden of taking the action to make itself ambiguous once more.
+Each arena has idiosyncratic guidelines on sensing and distinguishing a target:
+Martial (tactical)
+The target must be sensed and distinguished through the primary sense of the one targeting them.
+Magic
+The target must be sensed and distinguished through the primary sense of the one targeting them, unless the spell or other ability includes a provision for other methods.
+Factions
+The target must be able to be sensed by the creature types engaged in sensing them, even if they are not currently being observed.
+Rather than *distinguished*, the target must be *identified*.
+Recon
+The target must be able to be sensed by the sense engaged to target them.
+If they are difficult to distinguish, one recon point can be expended to make them distinct or give them an identity so they can be targeted through the other arenas.

+### Identity

+Whether for good or not, your identity is not your own.
+You are known by those around you, and not always in exactly the way you would like to be known.
+Controlling your identity is part of the Factions arena, with some overlap into Recon and Magic.
+Humans assign other humans an identity before even speaking to them and your reputation can precede you.
+Because of this, humans can always be *identified* by other humans by default, which is how they are targeted for faction actions such as investigations.
+You can target people using their identity such as their full name, but you can also use specifics such as “the guy who owns the laundromat” or general identifiers such as “whoever left this behind.”
+Notably, these identifiers do not apply to non-humanoids such as “Dave the bird” or “whichever cat buys a soup every Wednesday.”
+A Persona is a collection of identifiers that all point to the same person.
+Characters typically only have one persona, but you can develop another persona as a faction asset.

-## Economics
+## Economics {#economics}

 ### GP

 While it is assumed that regions, factions, and even locales might have a particular form of currency, these different currencies are largely used in a practical sense to guide and restrict markets.
 You can usually only pay fines in the local currency, for example.
 Thus as a feature of market restriction rather than of wealth tabulation, currencies are integrated into the Round Table system of market tables and faction assets.
 To quickly and easily summarize the amount of wealth you can access, GP is used, which theoretically amounts to a day’s labour.
 In different cultures, different values of your daily wages may be accessible in different ways and different times, from grams of salt to digital wallets containing only debt, people are weird about how they imagine money, but we just use GP to roughly estimate the amount of stuff you can access at any given time.
 Just like a fancy L stands for pounds sterling, which is not pounds of silver but a complex digital fiat currency, GP stands for a days’ labour value.

-![][image1]
+![][image5]
 The GP sign

 ### Treasure